GenAI Models Capture Urban Science but Oversimplify Complexity: Introduction

+Nowadays, advances in GenAI are spearheading a new paradigm of data-driven scientific discovery~\cite{balsa2024, chen2024, bhandari2024}.
+In fields like biology and materials science, its success lies in predicting specific physical states from vast solution spaces, exemplified by AlphaFold's protein structure prediction~\cite{jumper2021} and MatterGen's discovery of novel materials~\cite{zeni2024}.
+The challenge in urban science is fundamentally different.
+AI's role in urban science is to capture the broad statistical patterns emerging from complex, adaptive urban systems governed by context-dependent social behaviors rather than universal physical laws~\cite{sun2023}.
+This distinction makes GenAI models particularly suitable.
+Their evolution from Large Language Models (LLMs), capable of generating and reasoning over symbolic data, to Multimodal Large Language Models (MLLMs) that also encompass perceptual data, unifies the two critical domains of urban information.
+Trained on diverse records of human behavior and expression, these models can thus generate high-fidelity synthetic data, enabling scalable urban experimentation where formal modeling has reached its limits.

-In urban science, however, the potential of generative AI to function as a new form of virtual city laboratory—producing experimental data, analyzing urban phenomena, and driving theoretical advancement—remains largely unexplored.
-Initial attempts to apply LLMs in urban science have demonstrated their potential, albeit in fragmented contexts.
-Recent works have utilized foundation models to synthesize individual travel diaries or simulate multi-agent planning dialogues~\cite{li2024,zhou2024}.
-However, these early explorations lack systematic validation frameworks and comprehensive theoretical integration.
-A more structured and rigorous approach is necessary to realize the full potential of generative AI as virtual urban laboratories.
+In urban science, however, the potential of GenAI to function as a new form of virtual city laboratory that can produce experimental data~\cite{li2024travel, zhou2024}, analyze urban phenomena, and drive theoretical advancement remains largely unexplored~\cite{balsa2024, ye2025}.
+Initial studies have shown promise, using GenAI models to generate synthetic mobility data, simulate residents' daily behaviors, or assess urban systems~\cite{bhandari2024, wang2024}.
+However, these pioneering efforts often remain fragmented.
+A significant research gap persists in systematically validating the fidelity of these worlds generated by GenAI against established urban theories~\cite{li2025behavior}.
+Furthermore, the inherent geographical and social biases within GenAI models pose a critical challenge to their reliability as scientific instruments~\cite{manvi2024, abbasi2025}.
+Therefore, a structured and rigorous framework is necessary to move beyond isolated applications and systematically evaluate the potential and pitfalls of GenAI as a foundation for the next generation of urban science.